-When the Voodoo engine was first announced with the GT350, one of its unique features was a flat plane crankshaft.
-Now the GT500 is coming with a crossplane crankshaft Voodoo variant.
-Although crankshafts aren’t the most discussed engine component, and certainly won’t be the most significant difference between the GT350 and GT500, they can make a significant change in how an engine performs and sounds.
+When the Voodoo engine was first announced with the GT350, one of its unique features was a flat-plane crankshaft.
+Now the GT500 is coming with a cross-plane crankshaft Voodoo variant.
+Although crankshafts aren’t the most discussed engine component, they are one of the notable differences between the GT350 and GT500, making a significant change in how an engine performs and sounds.

 What’s a Crankshaft?

 Crankshafts are typically made from steel and sit underneath an engine’s cylinders.
 Each cylinder has a piston that corresponds to it, and these pistons have connecting rods extending from them.
 The connecting rods attach to crank pins, which are turned by the crankshaft.
 As the crankshaft turns, the pistons move up and down within their cylinders.

 This piston movement is responsible for pulling the air and fuel mixture into the cylinder, compressing it, and then pushing out the exhaust gas.
 Without a crankshaft, internal combustion engines simply wouldn’t work.

 As you might expect, there are several types of crankshafts.
 In the world of V8 engines, the two crankshaft styles that are seen most often are flat-plane cranks and cross-plane crankshafts.